 This NMA was completed by Ramboll at the Holcim Lynwood Quarry, Marulan, NSW as a quarterly requirement of the NMP.
-Monitoring was carried out on Monday 22 January, Tuesday 23 January and Wednesday 6 March 2024 at four locations selected as representative to the sensitive receptors at the surroundings to Lynwood Quarry.
-No audible noise from quarry operations was recorded at any of the four locations during the day, evening, and night periods.
-The LA1 quarry contribution also exceeded the LA1(1min) (dBA) criteria for N3 but it was noted that LA1 was dominated by birds and road traffic at this location.
+Monitoring was carried out on Monday 3 June 2024, Tuesday 4 June 2024 and Wednesday 19 June 2024 at four locations selected as representative to the sensitive receptors at the surroundings to Lynwood Quarry.

+No audible noise from quarry operations was observed at any of the four locations during the day, evening, and night periods, except for N3 during the evening.

-The results presented in this NMA show compliance with the relevant noise criteria at the Holcim Lynwood Quarry, Marulan, NSW, except for the night LA1 contribution at N3.
+The results presented in this NMA show compliance with the relevant noise criteria at the Holcim Lynwood Quarry, Marulan, NSW.